TolikPylypchuk/Cineaste/docs/_v0_2/02-getting-started.md

 ---
 title: Getting Started
-permalink: /v0.1/getting-started
+permalink: /v0.2/getting-started
 ---

 ## How to Get the App

-The Movie List app works only on Windows (and only tested on Windows 10).
+The Movie List app works only on Windows 10 May 2020 Update or later.
 Currently the only way to get this app is to download it from the 'releases' section on GitHub and extract it manually.
 The latest version is 0.2.

 ## Files and Tabs